trioderegion/warpgate/README.md

 * `return value` {Object} Element of the mutation stack matching the provided name, or undefined if none

-`last()`: Retrieves that last mutation added to the mutation stack, or undefined if none present

 * `return value` {Object} Newest element of the mutation stack